Mahasweta-usc/NLP4GOV/README.md

 ### Institutional Evolution (policy_explore.ipynb)

 Institutional Evolution pursues **how policies diffuse in how they are invoked, interpreted and reinterpreted by a governed community over time** .
 The policy_explore.ipynb notebook is designed to compare an "institutional statement" (the "needle") with a potentially large corpus of discourse, such as email communications, deliberations, interviews, user posts, dicussion threads or tweets, etc. It utilizes natural language processing techniques to score and retrieve exchanges related to the "query" institutional statement.
+While institutional comparision deals with policies against policies, this notebook matches a policy with longer texts (email/tweets etc.).
+This is refered to as **asymmetric search** in information retrieval.

 - **Input Data:** This notebook requires two sets of data: